Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial/1-builtin.rst

 -----------------------------

 Most of the time you'll probably need to pass information into the Function you want to add.
 For this, use the ``Builtin`` class.
-This adds what in WL is called a "Built-in Symbol".
+In WL these things functions and variables defined this way are tagged as a "Built-in Symbol".

-The method that you should define in the ``Builtin`` class that should should get invoked needs to start off with the name ``apply``.
+The method that you should define in the Builtin class that should get invoked needs to start off with the name ``apply``.
 As before, this method has an ``evaluation`` parameter at the end.

 Other parameters that are appropriate for the function can be added.
-However those parameters must also be listed suffixed with a `_` in the Python method's docstring in a special way.
+However those parameters must also be listed suffixed with an underscore (``_``) in the Python method's docstring in a special way.

-The docstring is used by ``Builtin`` when trying to resolve what Python method to call.
-The docstring looks pretty much the same as it would look if you were defining this in Mathmatica.
+The docstring is used by Builtin's default *evaluate()* method when trying to resolve what Python method to call.
+The docstring looks pretty much the same as it would look if you were defining this in WL.

 For example, let's add a string parameter.
 In Mathics the function might look like this: